 Pokémon began as an idea in the early days of the Game Boy by the Japanese video game designer Satoshi Tajiri.
 As a child growing up in the rural city of Machida on the outskirts of Tokyo, Tajiri was an avid bug collector, and he took that enthusiasm to develop the idea for "pocket monsters."

-Twenty years later, Pokémon is still a genuine phenomenon.
-Just how big is that phenomenon?
-According to Nintendo, Pokémon is one of the best-selling game franchises worldwide, having sold more than 277 million copies of video game software as of September 2015.
-In that same time, the company shipped more than 21.5 billion Pokémon cards, which were translated into 11 different languages and sold in 74 different countries.
-The Pokémon cartoons air in 93 different countries, and the movies based on that cartoon have brought in hundreds of millions of dollars at the worldwide box office.
+More than 20 years later, Pokémon is still a genuine phenomenon.
+Just how big?
+According to Nintendo, Pokémon is one of the best-selling game franchises worldwide, having sold more than 340 million copies of video game software as of March 2019.
+The company also shipped more than 27.2 billion Pokémon cards, which were translated into 13 different languages and sold in 74 different countries.
+Meanwhile, the Pokémon cartoons air all over the world, and the movies based on that cartoon have brought in hundreds of millions of dollars at the worldwide box office.

 Why does it remain such a powerhouse?